Shoumik29/Wav2Lip-in-Tensorflow/readme.md

 try to use videos longer than audios (must)

-you need all the files in this folder to run the make_video.py program
+You need all the files in this folder and also files from the [drive](https://drive.google.com/drive/folders/1OK2FUVBdd6y19i9E1jEQ6SQe42epgV8v) link to run the make_video.py program